gitXite/gitXite/README.md

 - A lightweight backend built on Flask
 - UI design with Tailwind CSS
 - Type safety using Typescript with React/Vite
-- A possible collaboration with various businesses
+- A possible collaboration with various local businesses

 ## 📚 Learning Philosophy
 I learn by building.
 I’m not afraid to take on difficult challenges — in fact, I thrive on them.
 I believe the higher the skill cap, the more rewarding the journey.
 I’m committed to putting in the time and effort to improve, one project at a time.